The Best AI to Use In July 2026

 Runner-up and alternatives: Claude Opus 4.8 is the runner-up overall and the natural pick for agentic, long-chain problem-solving.
 Gemini 3.1 Pro is the multimodal runner-up.
 DeepSeek V4-Flash is the open-weight runner-up.

-What changed this month: No new problem-solving leaders shipped in June.
-GPT-5.5 Pro still leads FrontierMath Tier 4 at 39.6% y Qwen 3.7 Max still leads competition math at 97.1 HMMT 2026 February.
-Reasoning depth remains Pro/Thinking territory; the open-weight MiniMax M3 (June 1) is a strong cheaper option for agentic chains.
+What changed this month: No new problem-solving leaders shipped, so GPT-5.5 Pro still leads FrontierMath Tier 4 at 39.6% and Qwen 3.7 Max still leads competition math at 97.1 HMMT 2026 February.
+OpenAI’s GPT-5.6 Sol is the one to watch here once its gated preview opens up.
+The open-weight MiniMax M3 and LongCat-2.0 are strong cheaper options for agentic reasoning chains.

 Best AI Agent: Gemini Spark vs Claude Cowork ($100/month Ultra vs $20/month Pro)